Families with No Recourse to Public Funds

 The Schedule 3 exclusions do not apply to all families with NRPF.
 A family will not be excluded from receiving assistance under section 17 where the parent has one of the following immigration status types:

-- Limited leave to enter or remain in the UK with the NRPF condition;
+- Leave to enter or remain in the UK with the NRPF condition;

 - Asylum seeker;

 - Refused asylum seeker who claimed asylum at port of entry (providing the other categories specific to refused asylum seekers do not apply).